nestybox/sysbox-ee/README.md

 This will install the missing dependencies and automatically re-launch the Sysbox installation process.

-4) Verify that Sysbox's systemd units have been properly installed, and associated daemons are properly running:
+4) Verify that Sysbox's Systemd units have been properly installed, and associated daemons are properly running:

 ```console